 Some German universities have become so annoyed by students reserving carrels with piles of books that they’ve introduced meters that are free of charge and run out after an hour.
 But battle-tested German students simply return at the top of every hour to reset the meter.
 Incidentally, forget about spontaneously reserving a good German hotel for July.
-“July?”, the receptionist replied to my wife “Of course.
-Were you thinking July 2019 or 2020?”
+“July?” the receptionist replied to my wife.
+“Of course.
+Were you thinking July 2020 or 2021?”

 Carling Black Label’s ad plays on stereotypical tourists.

 In my unscientific ruminations, I have concluded that this pathology of obsessive reserving is really a yen to order the future, whether it’s the next hour or the rest of one’s life.
 It points to a deeper Germanic discomfort: the unacceptability of randomness, chance, and uncertainty.
-A proper German future ought to behave itself and follow rules.
+A proper German future, like a proper German citizen, ought to behave itself and follow rules.

 Ponder the vastly different reactions of a German husband and his American wife we know in Berlin when they first entered their newly purchased home.
-He grew wistful, caressing the very walls between which their kids would grow up and the couple would grow old together.
+He grew wistful, caressing the very walls between which the couple would grow old together.
 She saw a good “starter home” that would do nicely for a few years.

 There is a theory ascribing the German angst about the future to the Thirty Years War, and all the other wars Germans subsequently endured.
 Those Germans who cleared the rubble of the last one, the story goes, taught their children the need to save, to plan, to preserve, to book ahead.
 Those children are today’s package tourists.

-By this logic, in a few decades – after their war is over – Syrians may become our next poolside bane.
+By this logic, Syrians may one day become our next poolside bane, once their war is over.
 And isn’t that something to pray for?
 Ultimately, this problem of the future – the fact that you cannot place your towel on it – torments not only Germans.
 It describes the human condition.
 The Buddha might say that we suffer because we cannot be sure we will find a table, a beach chair, a house, a life.
 Viewed this way, the approaching beach season becomes more promising.
 If we’re all in this together, why not share the Carling Black Label by the pool and watch the soccer game together?

 A flying towel also features in Travel Supermarket’s ad.